The Scene

 Owen McCausland

-An alumnus of the Canadian Opera Company’s Ensemble Studio, his 2017-2018 schedule called for Pedrillo in Die Entführung aus dem Serail and the Fisherman in Le Rossignol for the Canadian Opera, Weill’s Sieben Todsünden for the Toronto Symphony, Mahler’s Das Lied von der Erde for the Ottawa Symphony, Vivier’s Musik für das Ende for Soundstreams and Messiah for Symphony Nova Scotia and the London Symphonia.
-Other recent credits include Tamino in Die Zauberflöte and Lurcanio in Ariodante for the Canadian Opera Company, Messiah with the Regina Symphony and Beethoven’s Symphony No. 9 for Kitchener-Waterloo’s Grand Philharmonic Choir, and Rodolfo in La bohème for Against the Grain Theatre.
+An alumnus of the Canadian Opera Company’s Ensemble Studio, he has been heard at the Four Seasons’ Centre as Pedrillo in Die Entführung aus dem Serail and the Fisherman in Le Rossignol.
+Weill’s Sieben Todsünden for the Toronto Symphony, Mahler’s Das Lied von der Erde for the Ottawa Symphony, Messiah for Symphony Nova Scotia, the London Symphonia and Regina Symphony, Tamino in Die Zauberflöte and Lurcanio in Ariodante for the Canadian Opera Company, Beethoven’s Symphony No. 9 for Kitchener-Waterloo’s Grand Philharmonic Choir and Regina Symphony, and Rodolfo in La bohème for Against the Grain Theatre are among recent credits.

-Further credits include Arturo in Lucia di Lammermoor (Pacific Opera Victoria), the title role in Werther (Chautauqua Institution), Camille in The Merry Widow (Newfoundland Symphony), Alfred in Die Fledermaus (Guelph Symphony) and Rinuccio in Gianni Schicchi (Opera on the Avalon).
+Further credits include Arturo in Lucia di Lammermoor (Pacific Opera Victoria), the title role in Werther (Chautauqua Institution), Camille in The Merry Widow (Newfoundland Symphony), and Alfred in Die Fledermaus (Guelph Symphony).

-Mr. McCausland was a finalist and winner of the Canadian Encouragement Award at the 2015 George London Singing Competition and a semi-finalist in both the 2015 Montreal International Music Competition and 2019 Hans Gabor Belvedere International Singing Competition.
+Mr. McCausland was a finalist and winner of the Canadian Encouragement Award in the George London Singing Competition and also a semi-finalist in the Montreal International Music Competition.